 Floods, tropical cyclones, heatwaves, and droughts cause not only substantial direct damages but also have the potential to deteriorate socio-economic development perspectives in the long-term.
-The SLICE project – funded by the German Federal Ministry of Education and Research via the funding line Economics of Climate Change – aims at combining econometric methods and dynamic, process-based modelling from the household to the macroeconomic perspective to gain a deep process-based understanding of how climate extremes impact socio-economic development.
+The SLICE project aims to combine econometric methods and dynamic, process-based modelling from the household to the macroeconomic perspective to gain a deep process-based understanding of how climate extremes impact socio-economic development.

 Climate Analytics’ focus of work in the project lies in the empirical study of impacts of climate-related disasters.
 More precisely we analyse how households in low-income countries are impacted by climate-related shocks and extreme events.